18F/a11y-metrics/README.md

 This will output [stats.csv](stats.csv).

-## Dealing with errors

-The script may crash due to exceeding GitHub's API rate limit.
-If this happens, just re-run the script after waiting a bit; because it's caching GitHub's responses, it will go further every time you re-run the script.

 ## Adding new 18F projects to track

 Currently, the list of 18F projects is actually automatically generated